akshatasProjects/JS-Algo-freeCodeCamp/JS-CalorieCounter/ReadMe.md

 Declare a surplusOrDeficit variable.
 Then use a ternary operator to set surplusOrDeficit to the string "Surplus" or "Deficit" depending on whether remainingCalories is less than 0.
 If it is less than 0, then surplusOrDeficit should be "Surplus".
 Otherwise, it should be "Deficit".

+Step 81
+You need to construct the HTML string that will be displayed in the output element.
+Start by assigning an empty template literal to the innerHTML property of the output element on a new line at the end of the function.

+Step 82
+When you need to lower case a string, you can use the toLowerCase() method.
+This method returns the calling string value converted to lower case.

+Your output.innerHTML string will need a span element.
+Create that, and give it a class attribute set to the surplusOrDeficit variable.
+Your surplusOrDeficit variable should be converted to lower case using the toLowerCase() method.

+Do not give your span any text yet.

+Step 83
+Give your span the text remainingCalories Calorie surplusOrDeficit, using interpolation to replace remainingCalories and surplusOrDeficit with the appropriate variables.

+Step 84
+When the user has a calorie surplus, the remainingCalories value will be negative.
+You don't want to display a negative number in the result string.

+Math.abs() is a built-in JavaScript method that will return the absolute value of a number.

+In your span text, wrap your remainingCalories reference in Math.abs() to ensure that the value is positive.

+Step 85
+After your span element, add an hr element to create a horizontal line.

+To keep your code clean and readable, you should add this on a new line in the template literal.

+Step 86
+Now create a p element with the text budgetCalories Calories Budgeted, using interpolation to replace budgetCalories with the appropriate variable.

+This should come after your hr element.

+Step 87
+Using the same interpolation syntax, add a second p element with the text consumedCalories Calories Consumed and a third with the text exerciseCalories Calories Burned.
+Remember to replace your consumedCalories and exerciseCalories variables with the appropriate values.

+Step 88
+Finally, you need to make the #output element visible so the user can see your text.
+Your output variable is an Element, which has a classList property.
+This property has a .remove() method, which accepts a string representing the class to remove from the element.

+Step 89
+If you click on your Calculate Remaining Calories button, you'll see that nothing happens.
+You still need to mount the event listener.

+Add an event listener to your calorieCounter element.
+The event type should be submit, and the callback function should be calculateCalories.

+Step 90
+Your final feature to add is the ability for a user to clear the form.
+Start by declaring an empty function called clearForm – it should not take any arguments.

+Step 91
+You need to get all of the input containers.
+Declare an inputContainers variable, and assign it to the value of querying the document for all elements with the class input-container.

+Step 92
+Remember that document.querySelectorAll returns a NodeList, which is array-like but is not an array.
+However, the Array object has a .from() method that accepts an array-like and returns an array.
+This is helpful when you want access to more robust array methods, which you will learn about in a future project.

+Step 93
+It is time for another loop.
+Create a for...of loop with a variable called container to iterate through the inputContainers array.

+Inside the loop, set the innerHTML property of the container to an empty string.
+This will clear all of the contents of that input container.

+Step 94
+After your loop completes, you need to clear the budgetNumberInput.
+Set the value property of budgetNumberInput to an empty string.

+Step 95
+You also need to clear the output element's text.
+You can do this by setting the innerText property to an empty string.

+The difference between innerText and innerHTML is that innerText will not render HTML elements, but will display the tags and content as raw text.

+Step 96
+To finish off this function, you need to restore the hide class to the output element.
+The classList property has an .add() method which is the opposite of the .remove() method.
+It accepts a string representing the class to add to the element.

+Add the hide class to your output.

+Step 97
+To complete this project, add an event listener to the clearButton button.
+When the button is clicked, it should call the clearForm function.

+Congratulations!
+Your project is complete.

 ## Important to Note:

 - The character class \s will match any whitespace character.
 Add this to your regex pattern. regex= /\+-\s/